MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 Intune admins can scan the QR code directly from the enrollment profile to enroll a device.

 1. After you wipe the device, tap the first screen you see repeatedly to launch the QR reader.
 2. If prompted to, install a QR reader on your device.
-Devices running Android 9.0 and later are pre-installed with a QR reader.
+Devices running Android 9.0 and later are preinstalled with a QR reader.
 3. Scan the enrollment profile QR code, and then follow the on-screen prompts to complete enrollment.
     > [!TIP]
     > Browser zoom settings may prevent your device from scanning the QR code.
 Zoom in and try again if your device has difficulty scanning the code.